 BIR Invoicing Requirements

 - Refusal to issue receipts or sales invoices

-- Issuing unregistered receipts or invoices to the clients.
-If you were value-added tax registered can you still issue your vat registered receipt?
-Yes, you can still issue this vat registered receipts even you’re no longer qualify as a vat registered.
-To learn more read this VAT Invoices Update under Train Law 2018.
+- You are issuing unregistered receipts or invoices to the clients.
+For example, if you were value-added tax registered, can you still issue your vat written permit?
+Yes, you can still give these vat registered receipts even you’re no longer qualify as a vat registered.
+To learn more read, this VAT Invoices Update under Train Law 2018.

-- Not issuing official receipts or sales invoice.
+- We are not issuing official receipts or sales invoices.